December 21, 2014

 Davyd frequently talked about how he would paint from his dreams.
 He kept copious notes, and dozens of journals, recording his dreams in detail and his thoughts about them.

 As I read these journals now, one of the most heartbreaking aspects of his death is how hard he was working to integrate many of his early childhood experiences of loss into his adult life, both in his art and his writing.

 In our ten years together he never once mentioned the words “my mother,” instead only ever referring to her as “the woman who bore me” or “the female caretaker.”
-As far as I know he never spoke to her while I knew him.
+As far as I know he never spoke to her as long as I knew him, nor have I heard anything from her since he died.
 He also never spoke to his older half-brother or half-sister.